 2. First Additional Compression.
 Upon Owner's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and one of the following is occurring; a) if Owner is actively drilling additional wells, b) Owner has additional wells to complete and hook-up, or c) production is inclining, Provider shall provide additional compression.
 The first such additional compression shall provide total compression capable of not less than 18,000 mcfd at 80 psi suction pressure.

 3. Additional Compression.
-Upon Owner's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and if production is inclining, Provider shall provide additional compression in increments of 9,000 Mcf a day, unless otherwise agreed, at 80 psi suctionpressure and a discharge pressure capable of entering the Fort Union Gas Gathering system.
+Upon Owner's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and if production is inclining, Provider shall provide additional compression in increments of 9,000 Mcf a day, unless otherwise agreed, at 80 psi suction pressure.
 If Provider in its sole discretion determines it is uneconomic for any reason to provide additional compression in accordance with this Paragraph 3, Provider shall give Owner thirty (30) days notice of same.
 Provider and Owner will negotiate upon terms and conditions under which Provider will expand compression facilities.
 If the Parties, within sixty (60) days following Provider's notification are unable to agree upon those terms and conditions, then Owner may install additional compression at its sole cost and expense to compress the Gas exceeding the then existing compression capability of Provider (the "Excess Gas") for delivery directly into the Fort Union Header, at Owner's option.
-Such thirty (30) day notice period and the subsequent sixty (60) day negotiation period shall be waived by Provider, if such periods have previously been performed in accordance with the terms of Paragraph 3 of Exhibit "F" of the Gas Purchase Agreement.
+Such thirty (30) day notice period and the subsequent sixty (60) day negotiation period shall be waived by Provider, if such periods have previously been performed in accordance with the terms of Paragraph 3 of Exhibit F of the Gas Purchase Agreement.
 If Owner elects to deliver the Excess Gas directly into the Fort Union Header, Provider and Owner shall negotiate the terms for a connection to Provider's existing tap valve or new tap valve on the Fort Union Header, as required, and the installation of a meter station, and appurtenant facilities (the "Excess Gas Facilities") to measure deliveries from Owner's installed compression to the Fort Union Header.
 The Excess Gas Facilities shall be installed for mutually agreeable facilities fees.
 The Parties shall negotiate a mutually agreeable facilities agreement which shall govern all terms of the installation of the Excess Gas Facilities.
 The Provider shall operate the Excess Gas Facilities.
 Owner shall compress all such Excess Gas to pressures sufficient to facilitate delivery at pressures existing in the Fort Union Header from time to time.
-If Owner elects to deliver the Excess Gas directly into the Fort Union Header, Provider shall gather all Excess Gas for Owner on the Fort Union Header for a fee of $0.145 per Mcf.
+If Owner elects to deliver the Excess Gas directly into the Fort Union Header, Provider shall move all Excess Gas for Owner on the Fort Union Header for a fee of $0.145 per Mcf.

 4. Declining Production.
 At such time as Owners Daily Deliverability of Gas from the Committed Reserves starts to decline, Owner may elect to apply the decline ratably between the Gas flowing through the Provider's compression and the Owner's installed compression.
-If subsequent to Owner's installation of compression under Paragraph 3 of this Exhibit "B" Provider has available compression capacity, Owner may request in writing to Provider that any such released Gas be rededicated to Provider hereunder.
+If subsequent to Owner's installation of compression under Paragraph 3 of this Exhibit B Provider has available compression capacity, Owner may request in writing to Provider that any such released Gas be rededicated to Provider hereunder.
 Provider shall notify Owner whether Provider accepts or rejects such request within ten days of receipt thereof.
 If at any time Owner's Daily Deliverability of Gas fails to justify the existing level of compression service provided by Provider hereunder, Provider may elect to decrease the compression capacity to the level reasonably anticipated to be utilized by Seller.

 other facilities: